Hot Lotto: Prizes

-The Hot Ball could not be used to match any of the five regular numbers or vice versa.

 Prizes

 Prizes were determined by a modified parimutuel system; except under special circumstances, only the jackpot was shared among multiple winners.

-A jackpot won on or before May 11, 2013 entitled a winner of the choice of cash or receiving 25 equal yearly payments.
-These winners had 25 percent withheld towards Federal taxes (and additional withholding in most cases.)
+A jackpot won on or before May 11, 2013, entitled a winner of the choice of the present cash value of the jackpot, or receiving an annuity paid out over 25 equal yearly payments totaling the full advertised jackpot value.
+These winners had 25 percent withheld towards federal taxes (and additional withholding in most cases.)
+The annuity option was dropped as most winners took the cash option.

 The minimum jackpot was $1,000,000; rollovers were at least $50,000 per drawing.
-A jackpot winner receives cash (although not necessarily in one payment); however, the "pre-withholding" amount must be declared for income tax purposes.
+A jackpot winner received cash (although not necessarily in one payment); however, the "pre-withholding" amount must be declared for income tax purposes.

-Depending on where a Hot Lotto ticket was purchased, winners (jackpot or otherwise) have from 90 days to 1 year in which to claim their prize.
+Depending on where a Hot Lotto ticket was purchased, winners (jackpot or otherwise) had from 90 days to 1 year in which to claim their prize.

-The final Hot Lotto drawing did not produce a jackpot winner; its 13 members agreed to use the funds to augment the initial jackpot for Lotto America.
-The first jackpot for the game will be $15 million (annuity with cash option); Lotto America's regular starting jackpot will be $2 million.
+The final Hot Lotto drawing did not produce a jackpot winner; its 13 members agreed to use the funds to augment the initial jackpot for its replacement, Lotto America.